Medically reviewed by Drugs.com. Last updated on Jul 28, 2019.

 Hypersensitivity (eg, angioedema, anaphylaxis) to amphetamine or any component of the formulation; during or within 14 days following MAO inhibitors (including linezolid or methylene blue); glaucoma; advanced arteriosclerosis; symptomatic cardiovascular disease; moderate to severe hypertension; hyperthyroidism; hypersensitivity or idiosyncrasy to sympathomimetic amines; agitated state; patients with a history of drug abuse

 Documentation of allergenic cross-reactivity for amphetamines is limited.
 However, because of similarities in chemical structure and/or pharmacologic actions, the possibility of cross-sensitivity cannot be ruled out with certainty.

 Narcolepsy (off-label use): Oral: 20 to 60 mg administered within 1 hour of awakening (Mitler 1993).
 Additional data may be necessary to further define the role of methamphetamine in this condition.

-ADHD: Oral: Children ≥6 years: Initial: 5 mg 1-2 times daily; may increase by 5 mg increments at weekly intervals until optimum response is achieved; usual effective dose range: 20-25 mg daily in 1 or 2 divided doses.
+ADHD: Children ≥6 years and Adolescents: Oral: Initial: 5 mg once or twice daily; may increase in 5 mg increments at weekly intervals until optimum response is achieved; usual maintenance dose: 20 to 25 mg daily in 1 or 2 divided doses.
 Note: Interrupt therapy occasionally to determine if there is a recurrence of behavioral symptoms sufficient to require continued therapy.